n0rb33rt/BotsCrewTestTask/README.md

 This is a Spring Boot Java application with a console interface designed to manage a university system.
 The application consists of departments and lectors, where each lector can work in more than one department and holds a specific degree (assistant, associate professor, professor).
 All the data is stored in a relational database, and various commands can be executed via the console to interact with the system.

+The application has been thoroughly tested using **Spring Testing** and **Mockito** to ensure the reliability and correctness of its features.
+These tests cover various scenarios, including handling edge cases and exceptions, to guarantee that the system behaves as expected under different conditions.

 ## Features

 - **Head of Department Query:** Retrieve the head of a specific department.